yashasvikhokhar21-tech/Project/README.md

 # New project

-This project was created from local system
+This project was created from local system.
-Created by Yashasvi
+Created by Yashasvi.